apache/activemq-website/src/components/classic/documentation/activemq-classic-performance-module-users-manual.md

 ### Prerequisites

-Starting with ActiveMQ Classic 5.5 and above the plugin can be obtained from maven or if you download the src from SVN you can build it yourself.
+Starting with ActiveMQ Classic 5.5 and above the plugin can be obtained from maven or if you download the src from GIT you can build it yourself.
 Start with a complete build of Apache ActiveMQ Classic and then do
 ```
 cd activemq-tooling
 mvn clean install